rielm/design-resources/design-workflow.md

 ## Mockups

   Mockups are usually the end product of a design project.
 I'm using design software Sketch (if project can be done by one designer) and Figma (for collaborative designing).
-I'm using a design system in creating mock ups which you can check here -- place link
+I'm using a design system in creating mock ups which you can check here -- [design-style-guide.md](https://github.com/rielm/design-resources/blob/master/design-style-guide.md)

   * Sketch app for $99 one time payment